On Being the Sheep or the Gate

 It is a reasonable question, because although genuine dangers may look very different to those in Jesus time, dangers are still present.
 In the same way that the sheep now have to contend with very different farm conditions and have a very different relationship with their shepherds, we too have had to come to terms with a different world.
 If Jesus had been teaching he would continue to be the gate we should be able to look back and find evidence in history that his protecting actions might continue to protect in the changed conditions when needed.

-For the lucky ones amongst us, we might happen to have been born into happy circumstances, with loving mothers and supportive senior family members and it may even be that, at least for some of us, there are few immediate clouds on our horizon, yet no doubt even for the lucky, sooner or later problems will come our way.
-For that reason it seems to me that unless what Jesus was saying has a realistic part to play for the present generation we would find it hard to understand his words as continuing to have integrity .
+For the lucky ones amongst us, we might happen to have been born into happy circumstances, with loving mothers and supportive senior family members and it may even be that, at least for some of us, there are few immediate clouds on our horizon, yet even for the lucky, sooner or later problems will come our way.
+For that reason it seems to me that unless what Jesus was in effect saying we too have a realistic part to play for the present generation we would find it hard to understand his words as continuing to have integrity .

 Perhaps the problem is that traditionally the assumption has been that we are supposed to see ourselves as the equivalent of sheep in danger.
 Yet sheep seem a poor description for disciples.
 Don’t sheep follow the flock almost by instinct?
 Surely this is not what is expected of disciples.
 Sheep are not exactly a good model for disciples particularly if we see them as helpless victims in the game of life.
 If on the other hand we see ourselves as following the lead of our wisdom teacher in the person of Jesus, given that he is no longer physically present, perhaps, just perhaps, we are intended to take over where he left off.
 Parents and Church members alike need to accept the role of shepherds for the vulnerable.